sashathomas/info499-independentstudy/README.md

 This week, I did some of the challenges through the HackerOne CTF, which ended up giving me an invitation to a private bug bounty program!

 As with the other labs, I just used Chrome and Firefox.
-The mock-website for this challenge is called "Postbook," and let's users make an account, update some settings, and post things to a global timeline.
+The mock website for this challenge is called "Postbook," and let's users make an account, update some settings, and post things to a global timeline.
 It's similar to JuiceShop in a way, but much, much simpler.

 ## Steps to Reproduce (Flag0)